Centralised Clearance

 Centralising the declaration process

 With CC, businesses can centralise their declaration processes.
 Declarations are submitted to the customs office responsible for them: the Supervising Customs Office (SCO).
-This also applies if the goods have been presented via an office in another member state: the Presentation Customs Office (PCO).
-This applies to all customs procedures, except for the H6 and H7 declaration for e-commerce.
+This also applies if the goods have been presented in another member state: the Presentation Customs Office (PCO).
+This applies to all customs procedures, except for declarations with data set H6 and H7 for e-commerce.

 A precondition for the centralised clearance is the exchange of declaration data between customs administrations and AEO companies with a CC authorisation.